 Karl Dönitz's warlord state in Schleswig-Holstein.

-- Token Good Teammate: The Berzerkers, despite being ideologically classified as Fascist, are explicitly portrayed as heroic within the nightmarish Burgundian System Germany.
+- Token Good Teammate: The Berzerkers are explicitly portrayed as heroic within the nightmarish Spartanist Germany.

 - Undying Loyalty: If Heydrich's forces save Speidel and turn him over to his side at the onset of the SS Civil War, Speidel can make contact with Wegener and the Berzerkers, who will immediately join Speidel and Heydrich, instantly maxing out their loyalty to Heydrich and allowing him to immediately annex them.

 - Allohistorical Allusion: Ulrich Wegener in OTL was a West German police officer famous for founding the elite counter-terrorist unit GSG 9, and was the commander of the GSG 9 during their assault of the hijacked Lufthansa Flight 181.
-In TNO, he leads the elite forces of the Berserkers, which is Germany's main counter-terrorist special forces in TNOTL.
+In TNO, he leads the Berserkers, which is Germany's main elite counter-terrorist special forces in TNOTL.

 - Cool Shades: Wegener wears a pair of large aviators in his portrait.
 Interestingly enough, these aviators are photoshopped in, as he wasn't wearing any glasses in the original image source of the portrait.